-ing it) in the center of the provided square form.
-Make a you.
+2. Draw this image (or a symbol representing it) in the center of the provided square form.
+Make a brief note about what this image manne to you.

-3 Circle one word from column I that might be helpful to improve your sense of protection.
-Write example below:
+3. Circle one word from column I that might be helpful to improve your sense of protection.
+Write this word in the box above the picture.
+See example below:

-4. Circle one phrase from each of the other columns that has significance to you and relates to ch of these phrases in the rectangular boxes continuing the boxes have writing in them.
-See diagram below:
+4. Circle one phrase from each of the other columns that has significance to you and relates to what it is that you need to protect.
+Write each of these phrases in the rectangular boxes continuing

-.
+- .
 You have completed your visual poem.
 You may want to write the poem in a more typical written form.
 The order of the phrases can be varied.
 One possibility is to read/write the poem starting with the shortest, most interior phrases, continuing around the square toward the outermost edge, until you have read/written all the phrases.
 Another way is to start with the longest exterior phrase and read/write the poem going inward until you reach the last rectangular box with one word.
-You may wish to use the one-word column selection for the title of your poem.

-6. Write about the meaning of the visual poem.
+You may wish to use the one-word column selection for the title of your poem. - 6.
+Write about the meaning of the visual poem.